light9988/socialapp/README.md

 ![demo page](assets/images/xhs.png)

 - This is a full stack social media mobile app developed using Flutter and Dart, simulation to an exsiting app.

-- The app utilizes Firebase for authentication, storage, and real-time database management to enhance responsiveness and ensure interactive and engaging user interfaces.
-- If this is helpful to you, plase kindly support me here:
+### If this is helpful to you, plase kindly support me here:

 <p align="center">
   <a href="https://venmo.com/u/lightandlight">